I'd like to visit The University of Texas at Austin and the Sarah and Ernest Butler School of Music. What should I do and where should I stay?

 Evaluation of individual courses is not available over the phone, in person or by email from the Butler School of Music.
 Specific course evaluations and decisions about the transferability of individual courses are made only by the university's Office of Admissions after an applicant has been admitted.
 The Transfer Resources page offers several suggestions for self-evaluation of transcripts for transfer credit.

 Upon entering the Butler School of Music, your transcript will be evaluated by a faculty committee to determine which previous music coursework is equivalent to our courses.
-There are many factors in these decisions, including your grades, how recently the course was taken, the workload of the course, etc. Up to two ensembles may transfer and apply toward your degree.
+There are many factors in these decisions, including your grades, how recently the course was taken, the workload of the course, etc. Up to two semesters of ensemble credits may transfer and apply toward your degree.
 You won't know how much credit you will receive for your performance lessons (if you've had any) until you have studied for one semester and performed a jury.

 Is there a required minimum score on the ACT or SAT in order for me to be eligible to apply to the Butler School?